redwoodjs/redwood/CONTRIBUTING.md

 RWFW_PATH=~/redwood yarn rwfw project:sync
 ```

-Where <framework directory> is the path to your local copy of the Redwood Framework.
+Where `~/redwood` is the path to your local copy of the Redwood Framework.
 Once provided to `rwfw`, it'll remember it and you shouldn't have to provide it again unless you move it.

 As `project:sync` starts up, it'll start logging to the console.
 In order, it: